 Walking through the woods and admiring all of nature’s goodness can be such a natural rush.
 Unfortunately, there is a culprit hiding in all that beauty.
-It’s poison ivy and if you aren’t careful you can get a rash that can make life miserable.
-But because this plant looks so innocent you can’t realize the seriousness until you have gotten the blistering itchy rash that can last up to weeks and also could be life-threatening.
+It’s poison ivy, and if you aren’t careful you can get a rash that can make life miserable.
+But because this plant looks so innocent you don’t realize the seriousness until you have gotten the blistering itchy rash that can last up to weeks, and also could be life-threatening.

 Identifying Poison Ivy

-Poison Ivy blends in so well with other plants that sometimes it really is hard to identify it.
+Poison Ivy blends in so well with other plants that sometimes it is hard to identify.
 There will always be three leaves to a stem.
 Of the three leaves, the middle main leaf is a bit larger than the side leaflets.
-Poison ivy can be a vine, plant or grow as a bush, making this plant hard to identify and the leaf itself can be textured or smooth, glossy or dull.
-The leaf shape may have a notch or can have smooth edges, never serrated so at least we can somewhat narrow down a few masqueraders!
+Poison ivy can be a vine, plant, or grow as a bush, making this plant hard to identify.
+The leaf itself can be textured or smooth, glossy or dull.
+The leaf shape may have a notch or smooth edges, never serrated, so at least we can somewhat narrow down a few masqueraders!
 You may also notice the reddish-green stems or vines and may be accompanied by green berries or tiny white flowers.
 Poison ivy leaves change throughout the year, so be aware that the leaves can be a reddish-green to a reddish-brown in the autumn/winter, and bright green to a deep green in the spring/summer.
 No matter what time of year, poison ivy can infect.